VEckardt/IntegrityCustomGateway/README.md

 - The custom form should open
 - Start the Gateway with a click at the [Generate] button
 - Then review the outcome

+## How to debug
+- check the log file in your %temp% folder: IntegrityCustomGateway_2017-09-27.log
+- check the standard log file in your Integrity client "bin" directory: Gateway.log
+- check the standard log file in your Integrity client "bin" directory: GatewayApp.log

 ##  Development environment
 - PTC Integrity LM 10.9 (also 11.0 should be fine)